 You can avoid nerve compression and inflammation by adopting certain strategies which are described as following:

 - By adopting good posture even during driving or sitting in front of the TV

 - Performing regular and adequate physical activity including aerobics and weight-bearing exercises

-- Maintaining your weight within the normal limit of BMI.
+- Maintaining your weight within the normal limits of BMI.

-- Taking frequent short breaks during the period of continuous sitting.
+- Taking frequent short breaks during periods of continuous sitting

 - By doing frequent stretching practice